luyadev/luya.io/docs/guide/cms/cmslayouts.md

 ## Provide CMS Layouts

 There are two ways of defining a CMS layout in order for importing them.
-Either use the folder structure, where it requires a folder named `cmslayouts` or there is an option to defined them inside the `luya\cms\admin\Module::$cmsLayouts` property.
+Either use the folder structure, where it requires a folder named `cmslayouts` or there is an option to defined them inside the <class name="luya\cms\admin\Module" prop="cmsLayouts" /> property.

 ```php
 'cmsadmin' => [